commonhaus/foundation/policies/code-of-conduct.md

 ## Our Code of Conduct

-The CF adheres to the [Contributor Covenant v1.4](#contributor-covenant-code-of-conduct) as its foundational Code of Conduct (CoC), embracing a commitment to create a welcoming and inclusive environment.
-This CoC underpins all foundation activities and is a requirement for new projects within three months of joining.
+The CF is dedicated to creating a welcoming and inclusive environment.
+Our Code of Conduct (CoC), derived from the [Contributor Covenant v1.4](#contributor-covenant-code-of-conduct), sets the standard for behavior within our community.

 Leadership across the CF, including [Councilors][cfc] and project representatives, are [expected](#leadership-expectations) to respect and uphold this CoC to foster an environment of respect and collaboration.
 The [Code of Conduct Panel (CoCP)](#code-of-conduct-panel) provides an avenue for appeals or escalations, if necessary.

+New projects are expected to adopt this CoC within three months of joining.

 ### Member Expectations